 The song uses some fairly fast ‘outside picking’ during the intro before proceeding into what’s clearly a country-inspired strumming pattern.
 The whole song is in standard tuning and is a great one to learn if you need to work on your right hand’s rhythm skill a little more.

 Click Here for tab for If You Leave Me Now by Chicago

 Next up is a classic, slow, soft rock song from the ’70s.
 This is a single from their extremely popular album China X, it hit the number 1 spot on the Billboard Hot 100 and was able to stay there for two weeks.
 It also won a Grammy award for Best Arrangement Accompanying Vocals.
 Needless to say, it’s one of their best and has a great solo acoustic section in the middle.

 The solo or ‘lead’ acoustic guitar part of this song tends to happen in short bursts as opposed to being a constant solo, this can make it hard for a beginner to get the timing right.
 Try to pay close attention to the drums to really see when those parts come in.

 Innuendo by Queen

 Click Here for tab for Innuendo by Queen

-Obviously, this solo requires a reasonable amount of technique to be able to execute but is something that with a little practice even a beginner should be able to master.
-The main challenge with this will come from the fairly speedy ascending scalar run which is played using alternate picking exclusively.
+Obviously, this solo requires a reasonable amount of technique to be able to execute, but with a little practice even a beginner should be able to master it.
+The main challenge will come from the fairly speedy ascending scalar run, which is played using alternate picking exclusively.

 Landslide by Fleetwood Mac